Are Babies that are Given up for Adoption Always Adopted? [Private vs. Foster Adoption]

 You can choose to have an open adoption with the adoptive family, so you can always stay in touch.

-Not only do children given up for adoption get placed into a family, they’re immediately placed with a family who has been wishing and waiting for them!
+Not only are babies ‘given up’ for adoption always adopted, they’re immediately placed with a family who has been wishing and waiting for them!
 And you’re the one who chooses that family.
 American Adoptions works with a wide selection of families from across the country.
 And because of our personal adoption experience, we know what makes each adoptive family a great one.

 By Choosing Adoption, You’re Choosing a Lifetime of Love for Your Baby